-Aging happens to us all, even our four-legged family member.
-It is a normal part of life, and just like us, needs begin to change and alter as our dogs age.
+Aging happens to us all, even our four-legged family members.
+It is a normal part of life, and just like us, needs begin to change and alter as our dogs' age.

-Even though older years come with less mobility, less energy, and potentially some sight and hearing loss, this does not mean your senior dog cannot live their golden years happy, health and fulfilled.
+Even though older years come with less mobility, less energy, and potentially some sight and hearing loss, this does not mean your senior dog cannot live their golden years happy, healthy and fulfilled.